agalue/opennms-drift-kubernetes/README.md

 # OpenNMS Drift in Kubernetes

-OpenNMS Drift deployment in Kubernetes through [Kops](https://github.com/kubernetes/kops) and [AWS](https://aws.amazon.com/) for testing purposes
+OpenNMS Drift deployment in Kubernetes through [Kops](https://github.com/kubernetes/kops) and [AWS](https://aws.amazon.com/).

+This is basically the Kubernetes version of my work done [here](https://github.com/OpenNMS/opennms-drift-aws).

+Instead of using discrete EC2 instances, this repository explains how to deploy basically the same solution with Kubernetes.

 ## Requirements